dkebler/4S/README.md

 If you get **Error: Remote url mismatch** when you deploy to Github the gh-pages cache repo of the distribution build needs to be cleaned.
 This typically happens if you change the "repo" option.
 In which case simply run `gulp clean-gh` and try again.

-Note that is can take up to a few minutes for Github servers to serve up changes so be patient and hit refresh (these is no automatic browser sync with deployment).
+Note that once the content is uploaded it can take up to a few minutes for Github servers to serve up the changes so be patient and hit refresh (these is no automatic browser sync with deployment).

 ## Libraries